Setting up Hg on a Windows machine... Part 1

-Like most programmers I have a workflow that allows me to type code at one end, and a seamless, bugfree application will pop out of the other ;).
+Like most programmers I have a workflow which allows me to type code at one end, and a seamless, bugfree application will pop out of the other ;).
 Some part of the workflow invariably involves the use of Source Control Software, which at a minimum allows me to store away a versioned list of work so if something untoward should happen to my workstation my code and resources are at least retrievable in one form or another.

-Over the years I have used many Source Control systems, the most recent CVS/SVN, and have issues with most of them (a subject of another blog…) but in 2010 a tool forced its way into my workflow… Mercurial (Hg).
+Over the years I have used many Source Control systems, the most recent CVS/SVN, and have issues with most of them (a subject of another blog…) but in 2010 a tool forced it’s way into my workflow… Mercurial (Hg).
 This is part one of my adventure in getting this running on windows.

 What is Hg?

-Its a source control system, but not as we know it.
-You don’t have a single central repo unless you explicitly create one with a workflow.
-Each user can clone a repo do work on a repo and let other users clone their new repo and commit changes at any level, gradually merging changes back into the main “branch” as needed.
+It's a source control system, but not as we know it.
+You don't have a single central repo unless you explicitly create one with a workflow.
+Each user can clone a repo, do work on a repo and let other users clone their new repo and commit changes at any level, gradually merging changes back into the main "branch" as needed.
 This allows users to create their own clone of the “main” repo (which can be backed up separately) without affecting other users… other users can get and work on this repo, and when ready the code will be promoted back into the main repo (try doing that with branches in CVS and I think you will prolly end up crying at some stage…)

 For more information have a look at the use case workflows and the wiki that covers a basic explanation of it.